We offer coaching, seminars and training on family therapy,

 people who cannot make decisions, most people

 can and will make healthy choices - if choices are offered.

 How can you check which modality of change would be best for

-you without learning that methodology?
+you without learning all methodologies?
 And how can you check the professionalism

 of a coach or therapist without purchasing sessions?
 You can seek detailed

 You are the expert about what you want - and about how you

 want it.
 During our systemic coaching, we offer you many

 choices, and we honor your choices.
 We help you explore

 the likely consequences of your choices and check alternative ways that you can